INFO: Fluorescence vs Phosphorescence vs Iridescence Did You Know...

 ...the difference between Fluorescent and Glow-in-the-Dark paint?
 Between Pearlescent and Iridescent?

-Every Halloween lots of folks are getting ready to order supplies for their homemade costumes and props.
-We particularly get a lot of calls that time of year about Glow-in-the-Dark and Fluorescent products.
-Our various fabric paints are often a very important component of costumes and decorations.
-So we thought we would clear up once and for all some of the confusion and questions that always come up regarding terminology describing the physical attributes of paints and pigments in (drumroll!) layman's terms.
-Especially important this time of year is the difference between fluorescent paints and glow-in-the-dark paints (correctly referred to as phosphorescent paints).
+Every Halloween and summer "Rave season", lots of folks are getting ready to order supplies for their homemade costumes and props.
+We particularly get a lot of calls about Glow-in-the-Dark and Fluorescent products.
+Our various fabric paints and dyes are often a very important component of costumes, decorations and stage props.
+So we thought we would clear up some of the confusion that comes up, especially the difference between the terms fluorescent and glow-in-the-dark (correctly referred to as phosphorescent).
+On this subject, we are very excited about our newest arrival on March 1st, 2025 of a true Fiber Reactive Fluorescent Yellow Dye - #420 - Psychedelic Sunshine!

 Iridescent Shell